 In addition to the down payment help and loan, those receiving loans get additional tax benefits.
 These tax benefits include a $2,000 annual income tax credit for five years and a graduated property tax credit for the first five years of ownership.
 The property tax credit covers 80 percent of property taxes in the first year, 60 percent in the second year, 40 percent in the third year, and 20 percent in the fourth and fifth years of homeownership.
 Applicants must continue to meet program eligibility requirements to continue to receive the annual tax credits.
 This means that the applicant must remain employed by the D.C. government and must continue to live in the property.

-To apply for the Employer Assisted Housing Program, employees must submit an application to an approved Community Based Organization.
+To apply for the Employer Assisted Housing Program, employees must submit an approved Community-Based Organization application.
 These organizations include Housing Counseling Services, Lydia’s House, the Latino Economic Development Corporation, and University Legal Services.
 Applications are then sent to the Greater Washington Urban League, which examines applications and establishes eligibility for the program.
-The league will then send you a Notice of Eligibility with information about the assistance available to you and the process that you would need to follow in order to become a homeowner in the district.
+The league will then send you a Notice of Eligibility with information about the assistance available to you and the process that you would need to follow to become a homeowner in the district.